Intro-To-Deep-Learning-Systems/Using-Video-summarization-techniques-for-effective-search-indexing/README.md

-## Video Summarization Techniques for effective summarization
+## Video Summarization Techniques for effective search indexing

 ## What's this?
 Simple!
 I will break this into 5 steps: